-We also show some partial maps with regroupings and several pieces of a mind map showing patterns that we found.
+We show here some partial maps with regroupings and several pieces of a mind map showing patterns that we found.

 As a final example, we look at a mind map rendered as text in a way that this becomes readable on paper.
-See for this our rendering of chapter 4 in section 4.3.4.
+See for this our rendering of chapter 4 in section 4.2.4.